yoasif/yoasif.github.io/_posts/2025-03-12-mozilla-has-been-sharing-aggregated-firefox-data-with-advertisers-since-2017-when-it-enabled-telemetry-by-default.markdown

 ---

 **TL;DR**: With Firefox 56, Mozilla combined Firefox Health Report and Telemetry data into a single setting called "technical and interaction data", which was then enabled by default.
-This data was then shared with advertising partners on a de-identified or aggregated basis.
+This included data about advertising within Firefox's New Tab page, along with a lot of other technical information about the installation of Firefox.
+The Firefox preferences UI makes no mention of usage of this technical data for advertising purposes.
+Mozilla has also recently shared that they share data with their advertising partners "on a de-identified or aggregated basis".
+Mozilla has given no indication that this is a new occurrence.

 {:toc}
 * toc